plabbett/email2sms/Readme.md

 Additionally, the reply.php will need to be in a web-enabled location that Twilio can hit.
 However, you should not expose the entire repo to the world.

+Configure your Twilio number's messaging url to the public url of your reply.php

 ```git clone https://github.com/plabbett/email2sms```